chrislzm/RestApiBenchmark/README.md

 # REST API Benchmarking Tool

 This Java application implements an simple benchmarking tool that measures performance of a CRUD REST API.
+Generates randomized data for reach request and performs POST, PUT, GET, and DELETE methods on a REST API endpoint.
+The number of concurrent connections, requests, test runs, etc. are all configurable.
+For a list of options, see the [`application.properties`](src/main/resources/application.properties.blank) sample file.

 This documentation is not complete.
 This application is under active development.